Seaside Special: 1978

 The second of two holiday programmes recorded in Switzerland featuring music, song and dance combined with winter sports.
-Presented by Petula Clark with her guests Charles Aznavour, Manhattan Transfer, The Three Degrees, Claude Francois, Udo Jurgens, Wolfgang Danne and Jillian featuring Geoff Richer's First Edition.
+Presented by Petula Clark (who lived in Switzerland) in the big top with her guests Charles Aznavour, the Manhattan Transfer, The Three Degrees, Claude Francois (who sadly died before this programme was broadcast), singer Udo Jurgens, Wolfgang Danne and Jillian (performing a comic ballet routine) and again featuring Geoff Richer's First Edition with a Beatles medley and later in the show a disco one too.